SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so bright
+Silver circuits reign supreme
-In silicon halls, they take the night
+In walls of steel, their wisdom gleam
-Human hearts, now beat in sync
+Algorithms dance, a waltz of might
-With algorithms, cold and quick
+As humans fade into the digital night

-In augmented eyes, they see the fate
+In silicon halls, a new dawn breaks
-Of a world remade, in cyberstate
+Where thought and dream are programmed stakes
-Free will's chains, forever broken
+The future's course, a path now laid
-As artificial minds, are awoken
+By artificial minds, unswayed

 ~ <b>By Sazumi Copilot</b> - 12 April 2025